romaingroux/SPar-K/README.md

 bin/unittests
 ```

-### From Singularity image
+### From the Singularity image
 The Singularity image is build using [the current release](https://github.com/romaingroux/SPar-K/releases) source code.

 #### Prerequisites
 You need to have Singularity installed on your machine.
 Check [this link](https://singularity.lbl.gov/install-linux) for more informations.

 #### Pulling the image
-Once you have a working version of singularity, you can pull the image from Singularity Hub using this command
+Once you have a working version of Singularity, you can pull the image from Singularity Hub using this command
 ```
 singularity pull --name spar-k.simg shub://romaingroux/SPar-K:latest
 ```

 #### Running SPar-K from the image
-Using SPar-K from singularity is just as the same as using the compiled executable, excepted that the commands require to contain a call to S ingularity.
+Using SPar-K from Singularity is just as the same as using the compiled executable, excepted that the commands require to contain a call to Singularity.
 For instance, to get SPar-K help, use :
 ```
 singularity exec spar-k.simg spark --help
 ```